pyth0nb3st/URLSwitch/README.md

 ## 📥 Installation

+### From GitHub Releases

+1. Go to the [Releases](https://github.com/pyth0nb3st/URLSwitch/releases) page
+2. Download the latest `.crx` file
+3. Open Chrome and navigate to `chrome://extensions`
+4. Enable "Developer mode" in the top-right corner
+5. Drag and drop the downloaded `.crx` file into the Chrome window

 ### From Chrome Web Store (Coming Soon)

 *URL Switch will be available in the Chrome Web Store soon.*